 - Track your total carbs as listed on nutrition labels (they already account for fiber).

 - Aim for 25–35 grams of fiber daily, primarily from whole foods like fruits, vegetables, oats, beans, and whole grains.
+If vegetables confuse you while tracking macros, this guide to tracking macros in vegetables can make the process much easier.

 Think of fiber as your “nutrient insurance.”
 It helps regulate blood sugar, supports healthy digestion, and keeps you fuller longer — which naturally helps with portion control and consistency.

 When you understand macros, you gain control.
 You’re no longer guessing why your weight fluctuates or why you feel low energy.
 You can adjust intelligently, based on numbers and experience, not emotion.
+That is one reason many people stick with this approach long term instead of jumping between short-term diets.
+It’s a lifelong skill.

 Most diets fail because they demand perfection — and life doesn’t work that way.
 Flexible Dieting thrives because it allows imperfection.